Communities

 Our Sustainability Policy sets out our commitment to assessing sustainability risks and opportunities, and taking appropriate steps to mitigate negative impacts and enhance positive impacts.
 Our Code of Conduct also explains our approach to being a good neighbour and the requirement to treat all our stakeholders with respect, courtesy and consideration.

 We have a range of mechanisms for identifying and managing community impacts.
 Our project teams undertake a needs analysis with our clients to identify the key priorities in relation to employment, training, SMEs and wellbeing in the local area.
 This analysis is used to develop bespoke Social Value Plans and Employment and Skills Plans.
 The outcomes delivered are reported using the Social Value Portal aligned to the National TOMs Framework.
-Our approach to community engagement is also reviewed by our Stakeholder Steering Committee.
+Our approach to community engagement is also overseen by the ESG Committee.

 We also take part in the Considerate Constructors Scheme (CCS), which assesses sites on criteria including being considerate of local neighbourhoods and the public.